Should you take

 What is a real hourly rate?

-Your salary divided by total hours you spend working, including commute time, multiplied by weeks worked per year.
+Your real hourly rate is your salary divided by total hours you spend working, including commute time, multiplied by weeks worked per year.
 A $80k salary sounds great until you factor in 55-hour weeks and a 90-minute daily commute — your real rate might be under $25/hr.